Tejas99999/Tejas99999/README.md

 ### Hi there 👋
+## I am A Web Developer and Competitive Coder

 <!--
 **Tejas99999/Tejas99999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.